JustinLove/onelife-client-patches/README.md

 ### emotion-keys

-Allows triggering emotes with modifier keys combination.
-Alt+key works for me, Ctrl+key is reported to work for others.
+Allows triggering emotes with Ctrl+key or Alt+key.
 Emote keys are defined in `settings/emotionKeys.ini` with these defaults.
 The emotion commands in the setting file are for convenience only, it uses line number like the base game settings.
+Note: Certain key combos may not work; Ctrl+q is interpreted as ESC for instance.

 h /happy
 m /mad